the-lazy-devs/custom_commands/README.md

 To use this project
 -------------------
-clone the repository to your users home directory.  run the command: `./initialize.sh`
+clone the repository and run the command: `./initialize.sh`